tombrille/svelteplot/src/routes/why-svelteplot/+page.md

 description: Why do we need yet another Svelte visualization framework?
 ---

 SveltePlot combines the concise API and concepts of Observable Plot with Svelte reactivity.
 It is not just a Svelte-wrapper, but re-implemented from scratch on top of D3.
-Svelte 5 for all the DOM manipulation and reactivity flow.
 But what makes SveltePlot better than the existing visualization frameworks in Svelte?

 ## Layered grammar of graphics